mandelsoft/kubelink/README.md

       --cluster-name string                         Name of local cluster in cluster mesh --config string                               config file -c, --controllers string                          comma separated list of controllers to start (<name>,<group>,all) (default "all")
-      --coredns-deployment string                   Name of coredns deployment used by kubelink --coredns-secret string                       Name of dns secret used by kubelink --coredns-service-account string              Service Account to use for CoreDNS API Server Access --cpuprofile string                           set file for cpu profiling --default.pool.size int                       Worker pool size for pool default --disable-bridge                              Disable network bridge
+      --coredns-configure                           Enable automatic configuration of cluster DNS (coredns) --coredns-deployment string                   Name of coredns deployment used by kubelink --coredns-secret string                       Name of dns secret used by kubelink --coredns-service-account string              Service Account to use for CoreDNS API Server Access --coredns-service-ip string                   Service IP of coredns deployment used by kubelink --cpuprofile string                           set file for cpu profiling --default.pool.size int                       Worker pool size for pool default --disable-bridge                              Disable network bridge